MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-qs-vm.md

 ### init() and authorization

 The `init()` method for the code sets up authorization.
-This could be handled in `main()`, but because authorization is a precondition for _all_ operations in the quickstart working, it makes sense to have it as part of initialization.
+This could be handled in `main()`, but because authorization is a precondition for operations in the quickstart, it makes sense to have it as part of initialization.

 ```golang
 func init() {